 Love Interests: Any or all of five different girls (seven in FES).
 The PSP enhanced port adds male love interests for the female protagonist.

-Love Makes You Crazy: Yukari and Mitsuru's attempt to win the key and go back in time to see the Main Character again even if it might undo their victory over Nyx and doom the world.
+Love Makes You Crazy: Yukari's attempt to win the key and go back in time to see the Main Character again even if it might undo their victory over Nyx and doom the world.

 MacGuffin Melee: The Answer has one point where all of the main party members are fighting each other over their individual pieces of the Key of Time.